justinrmiller/ml-homelab/README.md

 The `scripts/init.sh` script automates the startup of all services:
 - Checks for prerequisites (Docker, Ray, Streamlit)
-- Starts MinIO using Docker Compose
+- Starts MinIO, Prometheus, and Grafana using Docker Compose
-- Starts Ray as a head node with the client server
+- Starts Ray as a head node with the client server and metrics export
+- Automatically imports Ray's default Grafana dashboards
 - Starts the Streamlit application
 - Provides status checks and URLs for each service
 - Supports `--kuberay` flag for KubeRay mode